Skyshader77/Lacryma-Hydra/chapter17-5.typ

 "And you have returned...Are you Magi now?"

 A shudder passed through her.
 She felt a humid breath over her neck.
 Her eyes slowly turned.
-It was Alexander.
+It was Sixtus.
 His form towered over hers.
 She was reminded how his palms were as large as a man's head, how his tired eyes glared at anyone with utmost condescension.
 There was not a single scratch on his body.
 Not even his clothes had seen harm.
 What were his intentions?
 Were Cardinals not allies?
 Why had he not helped his compatriot?

 She did not take any chances.
 She struck him with the blood blade.
 His fist connected with her jaw first.
 She ate dirt and blood.

 The Giant stood still, content with simply witnessing her art.
 She did not like this.
 The more her gaze was fixated on him, the more every nerve in her body screamed for her to flee this place at once.

-"You have played enough, little Magi," said Alexander as he cracked his knuckles.
+"You have played enough, little Magi," said Sixtus as he cracked his knuckles.
 Only then did she see the tattoos depicting iconolatry of the Age of Magic.
 Only then did she realize how irrational it was to come here without Claradore.

 Light poured from his tattoos.
 The earth growled beneath her.
-Alexander's mouth uttered cants of a bygone era in the Forgotten Tongue.
+Sixtus's mouth uttered cants of a bygone era in the Forgotten Tongue.
 Two dragonheads unfolded from thin air.
 The Elemental Gnosis, the very first of the Magi's magical tomes, destroyed by the Faith a millennium ago.
 Threads of flames titled towards her longitudinal axis revolved around the Giant.
 Nix swore loudly.
 Her legs did not want to move.
-The fire redoubled in intensity as it swirled around Alexander's colossal stature.
+The fire redoubled in intensity as it swirled around Sixtus's colossal stature.
 The Giant looked like a god bathing in the sun.

 _I cannot prevail over that_ thought Nix.